 Jobs with the Pennsylvania State Police

-Since its inception in 1905 as the first uniformed police organization of its type, Pennsylvania state troopers have been protecting those who travel the highways of Pennsylvania.
-The Pennsylvania State Police currently has 4,677 sworn Troopers.
-In addition to enforcing traffic laws and stopping drunk drivers, State Police Troopers are trained to identify potential smugglers and terrorists who may be crossing through Pennsylvania.
+Since its inception in 1905 as the first uniformed police organization of its type, Pennsylvania state troopers have been protecting travelers on the highways of Pennsylvania.
+The Pennsylvania State Police currently has 4,719 sworn troopers.
+In addition to enforcing traffic laws and stopping drunk drivers, State Police troopers are trained to identify potential smugglers and terrorists who may be crossing through Pennsylvania.

 Applicants for positions with the Pennsylvania State Police start out as cadets.
-Those seeking jobs as State Troopers in Pennsylvania must be 21-39 years old on the date they are appointed.
-Applicants must have a high school diploma or GED plus an Associate’s Degree of 60 semester credit hours.
-This can be waived in some casings, such as having worked for two years as a police officer or in the military.
+Those seeking jobs as state troopers in Pennsylvania must be 21-39 years old on the date they are appointed.
+Applicants must have a high school diploma or GED plus an associate degree of at least 60 semester credit hours.
+This can be waived in some cases, such as for individuals who have worked for two years as a police officer or in the military.
 Potential candidates for the Pennsylvania State Police must apply on-line.

 Jobs with Sheriff’s Departments in Pennsylvania

-Delaware County: The Sheriff’s Office of Delaware County is staffed with 41 full time Deputy Sheriffs that fight crime in the county and assist other law enforcement agencies.
-Those seeking a job as a Deputy Sheriff in Delaware County should contact The Office of Workforce Development.
+The Sheriff’s Office of Delaware County is staffed with around 70 deputies.
+Candidates for a job as a deputy sheriff in Delaware County should contact the Office of Workforce Development.

-Philadelphia County: Deputy Sheriffs of the Philadelphia Sheriff’s Office provide protection in court buildings and hunt fugitives.
-Those who apply for jobs as Deputy Sheriffs with the Philadelphia Sheriff’s Office must be 19-49 years old at the time of their appointment.
+Deputy sheriffs of the Philadelphia Sheriff’s Office provide protection in court buildings and hunt fugitives.
+Applicants for deputy positions with the Philadelphia Sheriff’s Office must be 19-49 years old at the time of their appointment.
 A high school diploma or GED is required.